Successful AGM

 You can download the documents from this page.

-Colin Stewart, a spokesperson for the Regional Networks said our members supported the Housing to 2040 vision when it was published, it was and still remains an admirable long-term plan.
+2024-AGM-Invitation-Letter-Colin Stewart, a spokesperson for the Regional Networks said our members supported the Housing to 2040 vision when it was published, it was and still remains an admirable long-term plan.

 However, the housing landscape like so much else has changed drastically over the last few years and the priority must be to respond to the current housing emergency we face.
 At present the emphasis and funding must go to providing many more new homes.
 That must be the focus along with ensuring standards of our existing homes is met.